Santhosh-Mani/Santhosh-Mani.github.io/README.md

 - Leveraged advanced techniques and algorithms to significantly boost emotion recognition accuracy to 80%, enabling reliable identification of emotional states from speech signals.

+### Sales Insight Enhancement through Real-Time Dashboard Implementation using Tableau

+- Spearheaded the creation of a dynamic Power BI dashboard using Tableau for a computer hardware business facing market challenges
+- Implemented data analysis strategies resulting in a 10% cost savings of the total spend for the Sales Department.
+- Streamlined the workflow for Sales Analysts, eliminating manual data gathering and saving 20% of their business time, which was reinvested in value-added activities.

 ### Telecom Churn Analysis with AWS